Sugar Land, Texas: Hinduism

 The BAPS Shri Swaminarayan Mandir Houston, a Swaminarayan sect Hindu temple, is along Brand Lane in unincorporated Fort Bend County, near Stafford and Sugar Land.

 The Sri Saumyakasi, a Sugar Land Chinmaya Hindu temple, opened in December 2007.
 It is the only Hindu temple in the city devoted to Shiva.
 The Chinmaya Mission Houston started in 1982.
 Originally classes were held in an apartment.
 In a ten year period the members raised $2.5 million for the permanent temple.

 Shri Krishna Vrundavana has a Sugar Land postal address, but is physically in the Alief super neighborhood in the Houston city limits.
 It occupies the 450-person, 9000 sqft former La Festa Hall.
 It was established in 2011 with about 200 people in its congregation; originally the temple rented its property.
 In October 2015 the temple organizers bought the current site for $1.3 million.
 In December 2015 its congregation had numbered over 800.

+Sri Ashtalakshmi Temple, devoted to the eight forms of Lakshmi and lord Lakshmi Narayana, and the Statue of Union, a 90 foot tall statue of Abhaya Hanuman, both affiliated with HH Tridandi Chinna Srimannarayana Ramanuja Jeeyar Swami, are located along Synott Road.
+While Sri Ashtalakshmi Temple is located in Fort Bend County and has a Sugar Land 77498 mailing address, it is inside the Houston city limits as part of District F, as Sugar Land's municipal city limits stop just south of the temple at West Bellfort Avenue.